 Delicious peanut butter snickerdoodles bring the flavor of cinnamon and peanut butter to life.
 The soft chewy goodness of a peanut butter cookie meets the cinnamon-y flavor of a snickerdoodle for a whole new taste sensation.

 I experimented a little with the usual ingredients and wound up adding peanut butter to make these snickerdoodles a little different from the norm.
-I thought about adding almond butter and using almond flour too but, with none in the house and just recovering from a hurricane, it wasn’t to be.
-But I can see a almond version of this cookie in my future. 🙂
+I thought about adding almond butter and using almond flour too.
+But, with none in the house and just recovering from a hurricane, it wasn't to be.
+But I can see an almond version of this cookie in my future. 🙂

-Using a small cookie scoop or spoon form into small balls then roll them in cinnamon sugar mixture.
+Using a small cookie scoop or spoon form into small balls then roll them in the cinnamon-sugar mixture.

 Place on cookie sheet then press down with the tines of a fork to create a criss-cross pattern on top.